Tuesday, December 10, 2024

 “…sit down in front of your television set when your station goes on the air and stay there without a book, magazine, newspaper, profit and-loss sheet or rating book to distract you--and keep your eyes glued to that set until the station signs off.
 I can assure you that you will observe a vast wasteland.
 You will see a procession of game shows, violence, audience-participation shows, formula comedies about totally unbelievable families, blood and thunder, mayhem, violence, sadism, murder, western badmen, western good men, private eyes, gangsters, more violence and cartoons.
 And, endlessly, commercials--many screaming, cajoling and offending.
 And most of all, boredom.”

 Newton was right on target until he got to that very last sentence.
 Since TV bored him, he concluded that the broad masses must also be bored.
 But Minnow failed to consider that shows remain on the air by virtue of their ratings.
 TV content is a function of the public tuning in or tuning out.
-Hence the generally mindless quality of TV programming must be regarded as an indirect index of widespread public preference for drivel.
+Hence the generally mindless quality of TV programming is an indirect index of widespread public preference for drivel.
 Network executives long ago learned that they pan the most gold by designing a preponderance of their shows for people of limited capacity and less sophistication — i.e. the general public.

 Radio programming is similarly selected via public popularity.
 So what do the masses tune to?
 Well here in the Philadelphia metropolitan area, home to almost 6 million people, it is unlikely to be classical music because the one commercial station that played it switched to soft rock.
 Philadelphians can listen to hip-hop, dance, country, soft rock, hard rock, pop/rock, stupidly one-sided right wing “talk” shows and endless gassing about sports, but the likes of Mozart, Beethoven and Haydn are out so far as commercial radio is concerned.
 Why?
 The broad masses weren’t tuning in.
 Evidently the broad masses prefer Rap to the Ode to Joy.
 And keep in mind that even greater desolation exists in the hinterlands where semi-literate pastors read God’s mind for the masses while country music grinds on endlessly in cacophonous concert.
 That is nearly all there is in the media heartland.